 Doctrine of Harmonious Construction

-Law, in the simplest terms, is set of rules for the preservation of peace and security within society.
+Law, in the simplest terms, is a set of rules for the preservation of peace and security within society.
 The laws drafted by the legal experts are often vaguely or ambiguously worded.
 This led to the formulation of certain rules of interpretation of statutes.

 The legislation has provided us with the primary rules of interpretation.
 These rules help resolve ambiguities.
 “Harmonious Construction” is one such rule.
 It works in cases where two or more than two provisions of the same Act are inconsistent with each other.
 It states that one should interpret the statute in such a manner that effect is given to both.
 According to this rule, one should read a statute as a whole.
 One provision of the Act should be construed with reference to other provisions in the same Act.
 It helps to make a consistent enactment of the whole statute.
 Such an interpretation is beneficial in avoiding any inconsistencies in the statute.